Jeff-YW/YOLO-automation/README.md

 cmake -G "MinGW Makefiles" -S . -B build cmake --build build --config Release
 ```
+But if using MinGW, the .exe file directory needs to be changed

 The general build command lines can be:
 ```